Why I am running to represent the 22nd District:

 For the last nine years, I have worked for Climate Solutions whose mission is to find practical and profitable solutions to global warming.
 More and more we are seeing severe weather events somewhere in the world that wreak havoc.
 Here in the Northwest, the largest fires on record raged throughout the summer and drought threatens our water supply.
 Despite the clarity from our scientific community that we are headed toward catastrophic climate change and that a rapid transition away from dirty fuels is essential, our state legislature still has not enacted a cap on carbon pollution.
 It is well past time for action on this issue.
 If elected, I intend to do everything in my power to speed the transition to a clean energy economy, rich with family wage jobs.

-The 22nd Legislative District is powered by Puget Sound Energy (PSE).
-PSE has been on board making the necessary investments to comply with our voter passed Renewable Portfolio Standard.
-Now, we need to work together toward a rapid transition from coal to clean.
+We need to work together toward rapidly transitioning to 100% Clean Energy with policies that increase shared transit options, reduce the carbon intensity of our fuels over time, make our homes and commercial buildings more energy efficient while electrifying everything possible and moving toward a clean electric grid as quickly as possible.
 We live in one of the most beautiful places in the world, but it is endangered.
 I would work to restore forest health, to protect our precious Puget Sound and our rivers and lakes and to enhance outdoor recreation.

 Paying for Our Common Needs